HomeSite Map

 There were five television appearances of the song as well, the first being the "Royal Command Performance" which took place on November 4th, 1963 and aired in Britain on November 10th of that year.
 Then came a live concert on December 7th, 1963 at the Empire Theatre in Liverpool, which became the British TV show "It's The Beatles!" which was broadcast later that same evening.
 Then came the famous live American "Ed Sullivan Show" appearance on February 9th, 1964, followed by the British show "Big Night Out," this being a mimed performance of the song filmed on February 23rd, 1964 and aired on February 29th of that year.
 Finally, there was an Australian concert on June 17th, 1964 that featured the song, this show being broadcast on television in that country on July 1st of that year with the title "The Beatles Sing For Shell."

 Paul McCartney did finally resurrect the song during his 2005 "The 'US' Tour," which ran from Sept.
-16th (Miami, Florida) to Nov.
+16th (at American Airlines Arena in Miami, Florida) to Nov.
 30th (Los Angeles, California) of that year.
 A wonderful version of Paul and his band performing “Till There Was You” from this tour can be seen on the DVD “The Space Within US.”

 Conclusion